 If you enjoy free-spirited and laid-back culture, this beach might be just for you, as its hippie culture with activities like yoga, reiki, and ayurvedic massages might be what you are looking for.
 For more SPA destinations, see the best SPA destinations around the world.

 Marari beach in Mararikulam just a 2-hour ride away from Cochin International Airport is a peaceful beach.
 You can also get to this beautiful beach by train or road.

 The Paradise Beach of India near Pondicherry in Karnataka, near the south of Goa, is a beautiful and safe beach to swim in.
 Wearing a bikini is perfectly alright both in Goa and in Paradise beach.

-This beach in Goa is named after Baga Creek, which empties into the Arabian Sea in the north of the beach.
+This lovely beach in Goa is named after Baga Creek, which empties into the Arabian Sea north of the beach.
 If you like the traditional fishermen-style villages and natural beaches, then Baga beach is for you, with shacks and fishing boats lined up the coast.

-Marina Beach in Chennai, Tamil Nadu, is a natural and urban beach with wide white sandy coast.
+Marina Beach in Chennai, Tamil Nadu, is a natural and urban beach with sandy shores.
 It is the longest beach in India and the second-longest in the world, sporting more than 7 miles of sand.

 Which are the cleanest beaches in India?

 There are 8 Blue Flag beaches in India, and you should plan to go to one of them if cleanliness is one of your main factors of selection.
 These are: